 Commissioner Gleason was elected to the Commission in 2002 for a two-year term beginning in January 2003.
-Gleason is a resident of Sun City West in western Maricopa County.
+In 2004, Gleason ran for a full, four-year term and was elected for a term that ends in January 2008 Gleason is a resident of Sun City West in western Maricopa County.
 Born in Iowa, Gleason graduated from Iowa State College with a Bachelor of Science Degree in Forestry.
 Later, he obtained a master's degree in Range Management from Texas A&M University.
 He also holds a doctorate degree from Iowa State College in Plant Physiology.